Duncan D. Hunter: Military service

-After the September 11 attacks, Hunter joined the United States Marine Corps.
-He attended Officer Candidates School at Marine Corps Base Quantico.
-When he graduated in March 2002, he was commissioned as a second lieutenant.
-He subsequently served as a field artillery officer in the 1st Marine Division after the 2003 invasion of Iraq.
 He completed a second tour in Fallujah, Iraq, in 2004, serving in Battery A, 1st Battalion, 11th Marines.
 During his second tour, he participated in Operation Vigilant Resolve, in which he fought in battles in Fallujah.
 Hunter was working in a command center on April 12, 2004, that mistakenly approved the mortar launch onto a schoolhouse in Fallujah where U.S. troops had set up a temporary base.
 Two U.S. Marines and an Iraqi interpreter were killed by the 81 mm mortar.
 Among the dozen wounded were three who were so seriously injured that they had to be medically retired.

 In September 2005, Hunter was honorably discharged from active duty.
 After his discharge he started a residential development company.

 In 2007, he was recalled to active duty and deployed to Afghanistan.
 He was promoted to captain during his wartime deployments as an artillery officer in 2006, and to major in 2012.
 Hunter remained in the Marine Corps Reserve until 2017.

 In April, 2023 NPR reported that General Gregg Olsen had initially implicated Hunter in a deadly friendly fire mishap, that occurred in Iraq in 2004, but retracted the statement in a subsequent interview after secondary news sources, including the Times of San Diego had picked it up.
 In an updated report in the same month, NPR reported.
 A military investigation of the incident was never made public, nor was it released by NPR.
 "Olsen, who approved the mortar shot, recently reported that Duncan D. Hunter had pointed to the wrong target on a map, although that detail is not in his statement in the 2004 investigative report.
 As Olsen described it, Hunter's misidentification was the first step in the command center confusion that resulted in the tragedy.
 Yet, after this story was initially published, Olsen invited NPR back to the Pentagon for a follow-up interview and said he wanted to clarify his story about Hunter.
 He said it was another officer's mistake that triggered the mishap.
 "I didn't have it right the first time I talked to you," he said.
 Of Hunter Jr., he said, "I don't recall him pointing to anything."